 The best way to get work done in 2022 seems to be install a headless VirtualBox VM running your preferred Linux server image and ssh into it providing a local “cloud”-like server on your desktop.
 Then, install your preferred container engine without problem since, after all, these things love a good Linux server to run.
 You can even experiment with different container engine and Linux distro combinations, which you cannot do with just installing stuff into the host OS.
 Having a VM approach, therefore, seems like a no-brainer for everyone in tech.

-5. Create a dot repo with install directory for custom installs
+directory for custom installs